 The best attraction in the park is the most obvious addition to the list.
 Even several decades after opening, Tower of Terror’s story and ride system still amaze.
 Of course, I’m still terrified of the attraction.
 Rising above the rest of the Hollywood Studios skyline, the building has become the park’s icon over the last few years.
 The walk down Sunset Boulevard towards Tower of Terror is a beautiful lead up and the attraction’s queue and pre-show are great.
 There isn’t a bad part of the attraction and making it one of Walt Disney World’s best.

 Echo Lake Bliss

 The quietest area in Hollywood Studios is around Echo Lake.
 We enjoy sitting around the area at dusk, with the Chinese Theater in the background and Dinosaur Gertie hanging out overhead.
 Grab a drink from the Tune-In Lounge or dinner from 50’s Prime Time Cafe and then enjoy the area’s ambiance.
 Earlier in the day, Indiana Jones Epic Stunt Spectacular plays in the area and is one of the better shows at the park.
+Star Tours is fun no matter the time of day.
 Mainly though, we just like the area and a few of the surrounding things you can do there.

 Toy Story Land